5 Practical Ways to Import Google Docs to WordPress

 In the second step, the action is going to be WordPress.
 Under Event, click Create Post:

 You'll need to add your WordPress site by clicking "Connect a New Account."
 A popup will show and you can enter your WordPress login details.
-You'll also need to have installed the free Zapier WordPress plugin, then fill out your details:
+You'll also need to have installed the free Zapier WordPress plugin on your WordPress dashboard, then fill out your details:

 Then, under "Set up action," select posts, and some more options to configure will appear:

 Click continue and then you'll be able to test the action:

 Now when you add new Google Docs to that folder, it will automatically post them to your WordPress site.

 3. With a Free Plugin - Mammoth .docx Converter

 This method still requires some tedious tinkering prior to publishing the content.